BioAdvance

 Seed Round in 2016

 Noble.MD is a healthcare technology company based in Bryn Mawr, Pennsylvania, founded in 2012.
-The company develops Theo, a digital healthcare advisory platform designed to assist patients in identifying health and behavioral risks.
-The platform actively engages patients by providing programs and interventions to help them manage these risks.
-By capturing essential patient data at the time of care, Noble.MD facilitates value-based reimbursement and aligns the interests of providers and payers, enhancing the processes of risk identification, coding, and management.
+It develops Theo, a digital healthcare advisory platform designed to identify health and behavioral risks for patients.
+The platform enables patients to actively manage these risks through tailored programs and interventions.
+By capturing essential patient data at the point of care, Noble.MD facilitates value-based reimbursement and aligns the interests of providers and payers, enhancing the processes of risk identification, coding, and management.
+Through its innovative approach, Noble.MD engages patients in understanding their symptoms, behaviors, and intentions, while encouraging actionable steps towards improved health outcomes.

 Jenrin Discovery